Chamartin3/obsidian-daytiles/README.md

 The `fields` map renames result headers into daytiles event fields. `start` is required; the rest are optional.

+## Examples vault — copy-paste presets

+The `examples-vault/` folder in this repo is a self-contained Obsidian vault full of ready-made blocks you can drop straight into your own notes.
+Every layout, shape, event style, heatmap, action link, and Dataview source is in there as a working block — open it, copy the one that matches what you want, paste it into your vault, and tweak from there.

+What's inside:

+- `Daytiles-Showcase.md` — the catalog of presets, grouped by layout, shape, and event source.
+- `Journal/` — sample daily notes with frontmatter so the Dataview presets return real results.
+- `.obsidian/community-plugins.json` pre-configured to enable Daytiles and Dataview.

+To open it:

+1. Build the plugin (`npm run build`).
+2. Copy or symlink `dist/` into `examples-vault/.obsidian/plugins/daytiles/`.
+3. Open `examples-vault/` in Obsidian and trust the vault.
+4. Open `Daytiles-Showcase.md` and start copying blocks.

 ## Settings

 A **Daytiles** settings tab provides defaults that every code block inherits